nabeelvalley/docs/src/content/docs/iot/mqtt-message-broker-with-mosquitto.md

 ---
 published: true
 title: MQTT with Mosquitto
-subtitle: Using Mosquitto as a Message Broker
+description: Using Mosquitto as a Message Broker
 ---

 MQTT makes use of a publish/subscribe model in which a client will either publish messages to a topic or subscribe to messages on the topic